kellinheller/zero_touch_car_diagnostics/BACKEND_INTEGRATION_PLAN.md

-# Backend Integration Plan for qFlipper → Flutter Zero-Touch Car Diagnostics
+# Backend Integration Plan for Serial Device Car Diagnostics

 ## Overview

-This document outlines how to integrate the qFlipper C++/Qt backend (`qFlipper/backend`) into the Flutter mobile app (Android/iOS) to enable device communication, firmware updates, and diagnostics.
+This document outlines how to integrate the serial device C++ backend into the Flutter mobile app (Android/iOS) to enable device communication, firmware updates, and diagnostics.

 ---